ZIP (file format)

 ZIP is an archive file format that supports lossless data compression.
 A ZIP file may contain one or more files or directories that may have been compressed.
 The ZIP file format permits a number of compression algorithms, though DEFLATE is the most common.

 This format was originally created in 1989 and was first implemented in PKWARE, Inc.'s PKZIP utility, as a replacement for the previous ARC compression format by Thom Henderson.
 The ZIP format was then quickly supported by many software utilities other than PKZIP.
-The ZIP format is since natively supported on major operating systems including Microsoft Windows (where it is called "Compressed Folders"), Apple macOS, Linux, FreeBSD, Oracle Solaris, Android and iOS.
+The ZIP format is natively supported on major operating systems (e.g. Android, ChromeOS, iOS, Linux, macOS, and Windows).
+It is typically built into an operating system's file management application.

 ZIP files generally use the file extensions .zip or .ZIP and the MIME media type application/zip.
 ZIP is used as a base file format by many programs, usually under a different name.
 When navigating a file system via a user interface, graphical icons representing ZIP files often appear as a document or other object prominently featuring a zipper.

 History

-The .ZIP file format was designed by Phil Katz of PKWARE and Gary Conway of Infinity Design Concepts.
+The .ZIP file format was designed by Phil Katz of PKWARE, Inc. and Gary Conway of Infinity Design Concepts.
 The format was created after Systems Enhancement Associates (SEA) filed a lawsuit against PKWARE claiming that the latter's archiving products, named PKARC, were derivatives of SEA's ARC archiving system.
 The name "zip" (meaning "move at high speed") was suggested by Katz's friend, Robert Mahoney.
 They wanted to imply that their product would be faster than ARC and other compression formats of the time.
 By distributing the zip file format within APPNOTE.TXT, compatibility with the zip file format proliferated widely on the public Internet during the 1990s.

 PKWARE and Infinity Design Concepts made a joint press release on February 14, 1989, releasing the .ZIP file format into the public domain.